telent/nix-local/README.md

 There is a `config.nix` file in this repo.
 If you already have a `$HOME/.nixpkgs/config.nix` then merge the contents of this one with that one.
-If not, symlink - or even, check this repo out as
-$HOME/.nixpkgs (I don't have enough experience with Nix to say if this is a good idea or not)
+If not, you can tell Nix to use this one by setting `$NIXPKGS_CONFIG` to point to it.

 ## Implementation notes